William Mulock: Politics and law

-Mulock entered politics in 1881, unsuccessfully seeking the Liberal nomination in the then strongly Conservative federal riding of York North.
-The winning nominee, Dr. John Widderfield, later withdrew and was replaced by Mulock, who then unexpectedly defeated the Conservative incumbent in the 1882 election.
+Mulock was unsuccessful in his first attempt in entering politics in December 1881.
+He was among a crowded field contesting the Liberal (Reform) Party nomination in York North, where the previous Liberal MP lost the preceding election by four votes.
+He was the last contestant standing before losing to the eventual nominee Dr. Joseph Henry Widdifield, the local Liberal MPP since 1875.
+Widdifield however resigned his nomination a few months later as his home community of Newmarket was gerrymandered out of the electoral district to York East, where former Prime Minister Alexander MacKenzie was nominated as the Liberal candidate.
+In the nomination convention held in May 1882, just a month ahead of the general election, Mulock, though also from Newmarket was nominated without competition.
+The Conservative incumbent, Dr. Frederick William Strange, had shocked his own supporters two months earlier by declining to be renominated, and was replaced by a Mr. James Anderson, who Mulock defeated in the 1882 election.
+Mulock was reelected five more times between 1887 and 1904.

 Mulock remained in Opposition through two subsequent elections until 1896 when the Liberals under Wilfrid Laurier took power.
 In order to provide "clean government", Mulock raised sufficient funds that year to provide Laurier with financial independence.

 Postmaster General (1896–1905)

 Laurier appointed Mulock as Postmaster General.
 He inherited an inefficient bureaucracy that was losing almost a million dollars a year, but he believed that improved service and lower prices would increase revenue and better connect Canada and the British Empire.
 He campaigned for lower rates throughout the Empire, and when met by resistance decided to go it alone, announcing that at the end of 1897 Canada would unilaterally lower the letter rate to Britain from five to three cents.
 In response, a conference of all British Empire postal authorities was called for in mid 1898.
 Over the objections of the Australian colonies and New Zealand, Mulock succeeded in implementing an Imperial Penny Post.
 Mulock also took advantage of this meeting to negotiate the final financial agreement for the transpacific cable first proposed by Sir Sandford Fleming to link Canada to Australia and New Zealand.
 The cable was completed on 31 October 1902, finishing the All Red Line.
 By 1903, the Post Office was generating a surplus of almost a million dollars a year.